This part, 5.1 - Construction - sets dedicated

 - defines who the principal contractor is for a construction project

-- places requirement on principal contractor of: signage; Health and safety co-ordination plans the content of which must be as per the regs, monitored, maintained and kept up to date, and available for inspection.
+- places requirement on principal contractor to: put up signage; prepare Health and safety co-ordination plans the content of which must be as per the regs, monitored, maintained and kept up to date, and available for inspection.

-Apart from visitors and persons temporarily on site (eg to make a delivery), all persons at a workplace where construction work is performed must have received the construction induction training, prior to commencing work, and be registered to perform this work.
-The employer must not permit an unregistered worker to work on the site, but there are are certain temporary exemptions.
+Apart from visitors and persons temporarily on site (eg to make a delivery), all persons at a workplace where construction work is performed must have received the construction induction training prior to commencing work.
+The employer must not allow a person to work on the site without a current construction induction card, but there are are certain temporary exemptions.
 Workers having completed the training receive a construction induction card ("Red Card") from the training provider, which must be a registered RTO.
+The construction induction card is of 'unlimited duration' - unless it lapses in the case of the holder not performing any construction work in a consecutive two year period, or if the Authority cancels the card.

-There is a specific requirement for an employer to notify the Victorian Workcover Authority of an intention to perform construction of certain excavation work 3 days prior to commencement of that work.
+There is a specific requirement for an employer/SEP to notify the Victorian Workcover Authority of an intention to perform construction of certain excavation work three days prior to commencement of that work.

 - The full text of the regulations can be viewed and downloaded from the Victorian Legislation and Parliamentary Documents website - click on Victorian Law Today, then on Statutory Rules, and then on "O" to find the Occupational Health and Safety Regulations.